-The CAPE platform will connect citizens with a number of energy-related datasets and offer a range of analytic capabilities.
-In addition to data provided by citizens, datasets provided by the platform will comprise a mix of open and licensed urban data, including satellite and aerial imagery derived datasets (such as Solar or Ground Source Heat Pump potential), socio-economic data (such as selected census data) and energy datasets (eg: domestic electricity consumption data).
+The CAPE platform is already connecting citizens with a number of energy-related datasets and offers a range of analytic capabilities.
+In addition to data provided by citizens, datasets provided by the platform has comprised a mix of open and licensed urban data, including satellite and aerial imagery derived datasets (such as Solar or Ground Source Heat Pump potential), socio-economic data (such as selected census data) and energy datasets (eg: domestic electricity consumption data).

-With the availability of such detailed knowledge, the possibility for accurate targeting of energy-efficiency measures becomes very much easier.
+With the availability of such detailed knowledge, the possibility for accurate targeting of energy-efficiency measures has become much easier.
 Such data arguably has commercial potential for the energy efficiency industry.

 Electricity Demand Shifting

-We are working with residents and monitoring their behaviour and energy flow patterns within the home.
+We have worked with MK residents to monitoring their behaviour and energy flow patterns within the home.

 Householders who have engaged with the programme often admit to having trouble understanding the detail of how their home energy systems operate.
 A common complaint is of “information-overload”.
-As such, we are developing and introducing novel in-home displays that simplify the communication of energy data, and help residents make the best “energy decisions”.
+As such, we have developed novel in-home displays that simplify the communication of energy data, and help residents make the best “energy decisions”.

-The net result of this will be to encourage a household to work within its own supply constraints (in as much as is practical).
-This will ultimately result in a peak demand reduction on the electricity grid, and greater infrastructure resilience within Milton Keynes.
+The net result of this should be to encourage a household to work within its own supply constraints (in as much as is practical), ultimately resulting in a peak demand reduction on the electricity grid, and greater infrastructure resilience within Milton Keynes.

 All these activities feed into and make use of the data management and analytics services of the MK Data Hub.